Table of Contents

 Anxiety is considered to be a complex combination of negative emotions that includes fear, apprehension and worry, and is often accompanied by physical sensations such as palpitations, nausea, chest pain and shortness of breath.
 Anxiety is often described as having 4 components:

-Cognitive component - The cognitive component entails expectation of a diffuse and uncertain danger.
+Cognitive component - The cognitive component entails an expectation of a diffuse and uncertain danger.

 Behavioral components - Behaviorally, both voluntary and involuntary behaviors may arise directed at escaping or avoiding the source of anxiety.
 These behaviors are frequent and often maladaptive, being most extreme in anxiety disorders.